nia-cloud-official/zora_framework/Windows/README.md

 4. Create an installer that includes XAMPP installation.

 By following this guide, you should now have a fully functional Electron app that ensures XAMPP is properly installed and running, allowing you to serve your PHP web application seamlessly.

-Thank you for following along, and we hope this guide has been helpful!